Campusoft/knowledge_base/.net_core/reports.md

 This project is a port of Microsoft Reporting Services (Report Viewer) to .NET Core 3.1+.
 It is feature-complete and ready for production use, but keep in mind it is not officially supported by Microsoft.
 - HTML4.0 / HTML5 / MHTML (works on Windows, Linux and Mac OS)
+- A precompiled package is available as ReportViewerCore.NETCore and ReportViewerCore.WinForms at nuget.org
 https://github.com/lkosson/reportviewercore

 # RDL - Report Definition Language